Owning an inflatable stand up paddle board or kayak makes the logistics of transporting and storing your watercraft a lot easier.

 BUT it also means you have to inflate and deflate your equipment before and after use.

 Most models come with a hand pump that usually works well.
-However, if you want to get paddling as quickly as possible or have to inflate more than one item at a time, you’ll surely appreciate the convenience of an electric pump.
+However, if you want to get paddling as quickly as possible or save your energy for paddling, you’ll appreciate the convenience of an electric pump.

 To help you get the most out of your sport, we’ve reviewed the best electric pumps for inflatable stand up paddle boards and kayaks.